graemearthur/graemearthur.github.io/_posts/2015-12-19-churchsound.md

 7) You need support from your senior leadership

-I know you arrive early, leave later than anyone else and sometimes it can feel like your the keeper of the church as youre there enough and it's great that you feel ownership.
+I know you arrive early, leave later than anyone else and sometimes it can feel like your the keeper of the church as you're there enough and it's great that you feel ownership.
 Make sure you have support of the leadership.
-You need that cover from "aunt mildred" who just simply thinks its too loud (when what she probably means is she doesn't like the drums)
+You need that cover from "aunt Mildred" who just simply thinks its too loud (when what she probably means is she doesn't like the drums)

 8) arrive early